djungyvr/resume/README.md

 Locally is a project that hopes to allow our users to discover and maintain relationships with their farmer’s markets.
 Technologies used include AWS, Java, and XML.

 #### Machine Learning | Image Classification/NLP
-Developed a convolutional neural network in Python for image classification.
-Currently used on the CIFAR 10 image set.

-Developed Natural Language Processing projects for spam detection and a rating classifier system.
+Developed a convolutional neural network in Python for image classification trained on the CIFAR 10 image set.
+NLP projects for spam detection and a rating classifier system.

 #### Open Robotics UBC | Turtlebot
 Worked on implementing the TurtleBot as a training platform for ROS.
 Responsible for software development in Python and integrating with Kinect for mapping and navigation.